ClassiCube/ClassiCube/readme.md

 ##### Using Xcode GUI

-Open the `ios/CCIOS.xcodeproj` project in Xcode, and then compile it
+1. Open the `ios/CCIOS.xcodeproj` project in Xcode
+2. Compile the project

 ##### Using command line (Xcode)